volodymyrhudyma/blog/content/blog/2020-09-14-top-7-mistakes-most-react-developers-make.md

 }
 ```

-This problem is often seen in a code of inexperienced developers, but it is not that uncommon.
+This problem is often seen in code written by inexperienced developers, but it is not that uncommon.

 ## Forgetting to bind function declaration

-To begin with, in JavaScript `bind` method is used to create a new function with given `this` context:
+JavaScript uses the `bind` method is used to create a new function with given `this` context:

 ```javascript
 const user = {